Eli-BH/Eli-BH/README.md

 ## Full Stack Developer

 - 🔭 I just Graduated with a B.S. in Computer Science and Information Security
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning to use React Native
 - 🥅 2021 Goals: Expand my developement Skills with new Projects in new Technologies
 - ⚡ Fun fact: I am a Street Photographer and Guitar player